Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income in Richmond Hill is $46,722 and the average is $56,186 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than the national averages of $53,146 (median) and $66,593 (average), which are reported from Rest of Qld's figures.
-By September 2025, estimates based on a 9.91% Wage Price Index growth since financial year 2023 suggest the median income will be approximately $51,352 and the average will be around $61,754.
-The 2021 Census data indicates that household, family, and personal incomes in Richmond Hill fall between the 8th and 20th percentiles nationally.
-In Richmond Hill, 29.0% of residents earn between $1,500 and $2,999 weekly, which is similar to the regional figure of 31.7%.
-Despite modest housing costs that allow for 88.6% income retention, total disposable income ranks at just the 26th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Richmond Hill's median taxpayer income is $46,722 and the average is $56,186.
+This is below the national average.
+In comparison, Regional Qld has a median of $53,146 and an average of $66,593.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates for Richmond Hill are approximately $52,030 (median) and $62,569 (average) as of March 2026.
+According to the 2021 Census, household, family, and personal incomes in Richmond Hill fall between the 8th and 20th percentiles nationally.
+The earnings profile shows that 29.0% of locals (711 people) earn between $1,500 and $2,999 annually, consistent with broader regional trends at 31.7%.
+Despite modest housing costs allowing for 88.6% income retention, total disposable income ranks at the 26th percentile nationally.

 Frequently Asked Questions - Income